ballerina-platform/module-ballerina-sql/ballerina/Module.md

 All database modules share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

-> **Tip** : Connection pooling is used to optimize opening and closing connections to the database.
-It can add up over time and waste precious network time.
-Therefore, it is best to open a limited connection pool and reuse connections according to the purpose rather than using default.
+>**Tip**: Connection pooling is used to optimize opening and closing connections to the database.
+However, the pool comes with an overhead.
+It is best to configure the connection pool properties as per the application need to get the best performance.

 1. Global, shareable, default connection pool